NERC-CEH/rse_group/team/100_days.md

 ## Who we are

 * Background to ourselves
+* A group of people with various academic and software engineering backgrounds
+* MJB - Weather-gazer, occasional dancer, photographer, reader, human: https://mattjbr123.github.io/ (I've gone for the 'who I am when I'm not working' approach to start with!)

 ## Where we are

 * Background to UKCEH
+* The "UK Centre for Ecology and Hydrology": Independent Research Org. w/ charitable status
+* Focused on floods, droughts, biodiversity research
+* Spread across 4 offices: Wallingford, Lancaster, Bangor, Edinburgh

 ## Why we're here

 * Aspirational vision from the governance docs
+* Generally: To help/guide/shape good software engineering practice in an academic setting
+* Specifically: Provide expertise to specific projects in the most appropriate way

 ## What we're aiming for

 * A bit about banner projects like NC-UK and FDRI
+* To not be seen as a "resource" or "pool", but as humans who can help
+* To make it easier for scientists to "make good decisions" in projects heavily involving software/code
+* To shape the digital infrastructure being built as part of FDRI

 ## Roles and functions